Central League 2 (New Zealand)

-The Central League 2 (CL2) is an amateur status league run by Capital Football and Central Football for association football clubs located in the southern and central parts of the North Island.
+Central League 2 (MCL2) is an amateur status league run by Capital Football and Central Football for association football clubs located in the southern and central parts of the North Island.

-CL2 is a New Zealand tier three competition during the New Zealand winter season, and sits at below the Central League.
+Central League 2 is a New Zealand tier three competition during the New Zealand winter season.
+It sits below the Central League and above the Eastern Premiership, Western Premiership and Capital Premier.

 League history

-The league is started in the 2025 season after being officially announced in 2023.
+The league started for the 2025 season after being officially announced in 2023.

 Clubs of both federations showed support of reintroducing the competition with 85% of Central clubs and 79% of Capital clubs voting in favour of the league.

 League format

 The league currently comprises 10 teams, who play each other twice in the season on a home-and-away basis and at the conclusion of the season the winner are crowned champions.
 The bottom side is relegated automatically to their regional league (either Capital Premier or Western and Eastern Premierships), with the top side automatically promoted to the Central League.